mkkapadi12/E-commerce/README.md

    npm start
    ```

-2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the News App.
+2. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the E-commerce Website.

 ## Usage